Quantum querying based on multicontrolled Toffoli gates for causal Feynman loop configurations and directed acyclic graphs: Causality from the loop-tree duality

-where the momenta flowing through each Feynman propagator, $q_i$, is a linear combination of the loop and external momenta, and the numerator ${\cal N}$ is given by the specific theory.
+where the momenta of the Feynman propagators, $q_i^\mu$, are linear combinations of the loop and external momenta, and the numerator ${\cal N}$ is given by the specific theory.
 The integration measure in dimensional regularisation~\cite{Bollini:1972ui,tHooft:1972tcz} reads $\int_{\ell_s} = -\imath \mu^{4-d} \int {\rm d}^d \ell_s/(2\pi)^d$, with $d$ the number of space-time dimensions and $\mu$ an arbitrary energy scale.
-Feynman propagators are written conveniently as \beq G_F(q_i) = \frac{1}{\big(q_{i,0}-\qon{i}\big)\big(q_{i,0}+\qon{i}\big)}~, \eeq where $\qon{i} = \sqrt{\qb_i^2+m_i^2-\ii}$, $q_{i,0}$ and $\qb_i$ are respectively the temporal and spacial components of $q_i$, and $m_i$ is the mass of the propagating particle.
+Feynman propagators are conveniently written as \beq G_{\text{F}}(q_i) = \frac{1}{\big(q_{i,0}-\qon{i}\big)\big(q_{i,0}+\qon{i}\big)}~, \eeq where $\qon{i} = \sqrt{\qb_i^2+m_i^2-\ii}$ are the on-shell energies, with $q_{i,0}$ and $\qb_i$ the temporal and spacial components of $q_i$, respectively, and $m_i$ the mass of the propagating particle.
 The infinitesimal factor $\ii$ is the usual complex prescription of a Feynman propagator.